leventeblanar/Login-and-Registration-webpage/README.md

 # Login and Registration webpage
- Online GitHub training

-I'm editing this to practice pushes,commits and shit.
+This project is to learn and practice the process of creating a login and registration webpage using HTML, CSS and Javascript.